 Games - Sites that provide games and information and services related to games, including online games or through an application.

 Generative AI Tools - Sites that have web based AI interfaces that use either loaded or pre-trained sets of data to generate prompted content.
 This includes but is not limited to: written copy, text, images, applications, and code blocks.

 Government - Sites that use official government top-level domain names or are run by government entities such as the military, army, or air force.

 Hacking & Cracking - Sites that disseminate information, hold discussions, or provide a means to gain unauthorized or illegal access to computers and networks.

-Humor - Sites that contain content with a focus on jokes or comedy, including satire.
+Humor - Sites that contain content focusing on jokes or comedy, including satire.

-Information Technology - Site whose main focus is on computers or distributing computer related information, including computer networking, Internet telephony, operating systems, or programming.
+Information Technology - Sites whose main focus is on computers or distributing computer-related information, including computer networking, Internet telephony, operating systems, or programming.